Underrated Towns

 Houlton holds the spot as the most up-and-coming town in Maine for the 2024 Solar Eclipse.
 Those preparations will pay off for years to come as the world is introduced to everything this Aroostook County town offers.

 This town is easy to access as the “end of the road” for I-95, but there are still plenty of trails (water, dirt, and snow) to explore for a taste of Maine’s outdoors.
+And, the walkable Market Square mixes river crossings, restaurants, and relaxation for a quintessential Maine experience.

-Whether you want to go four miles to Canada or 55 miles to the International Dark Sky Park of Katahdin Woods & Waters National Monument, look for Houlton to make headlines over the next few years.
+Whether you want to go 4 miles to Canada or 55 miles to the International Dark Sky Park of Katahdin Woods & Waters National Monument, look for Houlton to make headlines over the next few years.

 Related: 8 Best Inland Towns in Maine to Visit & Explore